SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The second option is to take CA-140 into Yosemite National Park.
 This is an option for those that might be staying in or want to visit the historic town of Mariposa.

-This route takes about an extra half hour, and you will enter Yosemite National Park through the Arch Rock Entrance.
+This route takes about an extra half hour, and you will enter Yosemite National Park through the Arch Rock entrance.

-You'll then exit off CA-120 onto CA-99 toward Modesto/Fresno and take that for 55 miles until you reach the CA-140 exit (186B).
-From this exit, the entrance is about an hour and a half away.
-It's another thirty minutes from this entrance to reach Yosemite Valley.
+You'll then exit off CA-120 onto CA-99 S toward Modesto/Fresno and take that for 55 miles until you reach Exit 186B for CA-140.

 >> Fun things to do near Yosemite